Lateral rectus muscle: Structure

 The lateral rectus muscle originates at the lateral part of the common tendinous ring, also known as the annular tendon.
 The common tendinous ring is a tendinous ring that surrounds the optic nerve and serves as the origin for five of the seven extraocular muscles, excluding the inferior oblique muscle.

 The lateral rectus muscle inserts into the temporal side of the eyeball.
 This insertion is around 7 mm from the corneal limbus.
 It has a width of around 10 mm.

 Nerve supply

 The lateral rectus is the only muscle supplied by the abducens nerve (CN VI).
 The neuron cell bodies are located in the abducens nucleus in the pons.
-These neurons project axons as the abducens nerve which exit from the pontomedullary junction of the brainstem, travels through the cavernous sinus and enter the orbit through the superior orbital fissure.
+These neurons project axons as the abducens nerve which exit from the pontomedullary junction of the brainstem, travel through the cavernous sinus and enter the orbit through the superior orbital fissure.
 It then enters the medial surface of the lateral rectus to innervate it.